jdrub/inverse-kinematics-simple-solver/README.md

 WASD - moves the end effector by 0.5 units in the x-y plane;
 JK - moves the end effector by +0.5 units and -0.5 units in the Z direction,
 	respectively.
-The math most likely isn't correct for this function at the moment (in addition to some other parts of the code)
+The math most likely isn't correct for this function at the moment (in addition to some other parts of the code);
+Q - quits program